 In May 2003, Avista Utilities submitted its 2003 Integrated Resource Plan (IRP) to the WUTC and the IPUC.
-The IRP describes the mix of generating resources including an investment in wind power starting in 2008, as well as energy efficiency programs to meet future electric power needs at least cost.
-The IRP is created every two years with a 20-year view to the future.
+The IRP describes the mix of generating resources including, but not limited to, an investment in wind power starting in 2008, as well as energy efficiency programs to meet future electric power needs at least cost.
+The IRP is developed every two years with a 20-year view to the future.